zerostaticthemes/jekyll-atlantic-theme/README.md

 ## Installation

+To use this theme you can download or clone it, adjust _config.yml, add posts to collections/_posts etc.

 ### Installing Ruby & Jekyll

 If this is your first time using Jekyll, please follow the [Jekyll docs](https://jekyllrb.com/docs/installation/) and make sure your local environment (including Ruby) is setup correctly.